liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0xFF: Heartbeat packet
 - Remaining codes are undefined behavior

+#### Heartbeats

+Heartbeats can be configured to ensure that communication between the host and target is maintained, and if not, then an emergency stop should occur.
+The heartbeat packet is essentially a dummy packet.
+It does not actually change the state of anything on the target (besides the watchdog), but it allows the host to send a heatbeat without changing the target's state.

+If the target does not receive a heartbeat within the time interval, then it should immediately trigger an EStop.
+Heartbeats from the target to host are not supported.

 ### Simple Actuator Command

 This packet class is a manual request to a simple actuator.
 A simple actuator is any device which is either on or